 Just as a reference, I used a 320g pastry sheet, which I was able to cut into 6 squares for 6 mini pies and nothing got wasted.

-For best results take the pastry out of the fridge 30 minutes before you make the recipe.
-Once you’ve unrolled it, however, use it straight away to prevent it drying.
+For best results take the pastry out of the fridge 30 minutes before you assemble the recipe.
+Once you’ve unrolled it, however, use it straight away.

 Top tip